henrik42/deeto/README.md

   __same `Class`__ and if all properties are `Q.equals(Object)`
   [10].
-I.e. the `equals` semantics for `P` are implemented in the _handler_ -- the `equals` semantics for each of the properties are implemented in each properties' class `Q`.
+I.e. the `equals` semantics for `P` are implemented in the _handler_ -- the `equals` semantics for each of the properties are implemented in each properties' class/type `Q`.

 * `P`'s `int hashCode()` implementation (of `int Object.hashCode()`)
   is consistent with `P`'s `boolean equals(Object)`